Our Approach to the Environment

 In addition, to better promote environmental communication internally, we provide an environmental program for new employees and mid-career recruits, plus a refresher program for existing employees.
-In fiscal year 2022, approximately 11,000 employees in Japan participated in the refresher program for existing employees.
-We plan to expand this program overseas in fiscal year 2023.
+In fiscal year 2023, approximately 8,600 employees in Japan participated in the refresher program for existing employees.
+We will continue to implement this program.

-As part of our activities to raise environmental awareness, TEL has been holding the TEL Eco-Life Art and Photo Contest annually since 2009.
+As part of our enlightenment activities aimed at providing increased opportunities to consider biodiversity, eco-life, and the environment through taking photos and/or painting pictures, we have been holding the TEL Eco-Life Art and Photo Contest annually since 2009.
 The contest, which is held for employees and their families, has attracted more entries every year.
-As many as 998 entries were submitted in 2020 from TEL Group companies worldwide, with a grand total of over 6,000 submissions over the past 12 years.
+As many as 1,665 entries were submitted in fiscal year 2023 from the entire Group companies worldwide, with a grand total of over 9,000 submissions over the past 14 years.

 Introducing Our Green Procurement

 We are promoting, with the cooperation of our suppliers, the notion of "green procurement", which aims to give prior attention to purchasing parts, products, and materials that have been produced in a way that takes the environment into account.
 For details, please refer to the following "Green Procurement Guideline" and its appended documents.

 Request for Provision of Environmental Information Regarding Delivered Products

 We are conducting research on contained chemical substances used in all parts and products purchased from our suppliers.